MistahBigB/Capstone/Capstone.md

 1/20: Have axios/Vue call the database thru the API, have the buttons display data
-    Search function required heavy Serializer modification 1/21: Have the buttons display data, get dropdown working 1/22: save data to workout/superset
-1/23: CRUDL workout/superset
+    Search function required heavy Serializer modification 1/21: Have the buttons display data, get dropdown working 1/22: save data to workout/superset (chasing bugs) 1/23: save data to workout/superset, display 2 containers, make selector for workout list and currently active workout 1/24: Solve this 400 bad request error when attempting to post 1/25: CRUDL workout/superset    MILESTONE!!!!